Gargoyles (comics): Slave Labor Graphics/CreatureComics run

+Dynamite Entertainment run (2022-present)

+In 2023, Dynamite Entertainment remaster and republished the SLG/CreatureComics run.
+A new line of comics, subtitled "Here in Manhattan", serves as Season 4 of the show, again written and overseen by Greg Weisman, with issue 1 releasing on December 7, 2022.
+Following the conclusion of "Here in Manhattan" in December 2023, a sequel arc, subtitled "Quest", debuted on April 14, 2024.

+A prequel comic Gargoyles Demona focusing on Demona was released on May 21, 2025.

 Spin-offs

 One of Greg Weisman's planned Gargoyles spin-offs, Bad Guys, appeared as a black-and-white six-issue limited series in 2007/08.
 The first issue was released on November 28, 2007.
 The series was written by Weisman and drawn by Karine Charlebois, with cover art by Greg Guler and Stephanie Lostimolo.

 Had the comics continued, Gargoyles: Pendragon would have been next in line, followed by Gargoyles: Timedancer.
 Each of these would have also appeared as a six-issue black-and-white limited series.

+On April 19, 2023, Dynamite Entertainment announced a prequel miniseries, titled Gargoyles: Dark Ages, which would follow the Wyvern Clan's alliance with Prince Malcolm.
+The first issue in the miniseries was released in July 2023.

 Issues

 Note that Gargoyles issues #9–12 and Bad Guys issues #5–6 were only published in the collections.